Learn how to brake safely and avoid brakes skidding. This guide explains how stopping distances and speed can affect the way you control your vehicle.

 You can use a fixed point to help measure at least a two-second gap and you should also:

-Note: Average car length taken as 4 meters or 13 feet.
+Note: Average car length taken as four (4) metres or thirteen (13) feet.
 Distances shown are for general guidance only.

 Control of the Vehicle: Highway Code Rules 117 to 126